cockpit-project/cockpit/HACKING.md

 ## Testing the Python bridge

-There is currently an experimental replacement for `cockpit-bridge` being written in Python.
-It lives in `src/cockpit` with most of its rules in `src/Makefile.am`.
+Cockpit currently has an experimental replacement for `cockpit-bridge` written in Python.
+It resides in `src/cockpit` with most of its rules in `src/Makefile.am`.
 This directory was chosen because it matches the standard so-called "src layout" convention for Python packages, where each package (`cockpit`) is a subdirectory of the `src` directory.

-There are a growing number of Python unittest tests being written to test various bits of the new bridge code.
-You can run those with `make pytest` or `make pytest-cov`.
+There are a growing number of Python `unittest` tests being written to test parts of the new bridge code.
+You can run these with `make pytest` or `make pytest-cov`.
 Those are both just rules to make sure that the `systemd_ctypes` submodule is checked out before running `pytest` from the source directory.